solana-labs/solana/docs/src/operations/best-practices/general.md

 If you build from source on the validator machine (or a machine with the same CPU), you can target your specific architecture using the `-march` flag.
-Refer to the Solana docs for
+Refer to the following doc for
 [instructions on building from source](../../cli/install.md#build-from-source).

 ### solana-install